ktbloomq/CST-391-milestone/README.md

 My proposed app will be a public prayer request app.
 This app will let users send and receive prayer requests.
 When they post, they can decide weather or not to post anonymously.
 These prayers can be seen through a public feed and a friends feed.
 When users pray over that person, they can mark as prayed, or leave a reply.

 ## Recent Changes
-- Added PrayerHub app with Angular
+- Ported PrayerHub app to React
-- Added posts page
+- Ported posts page
-- Added create post page
+- Ported new post page
-- Added like post button
+- Ported like post button
-- Added delete post button
+- Ported delete post button

 ## Roadmap
 - [x] As a user, I want to post prayers so I can be supported by others